One of the first steps in preparing for ACA reporting is identifying all of your common law employees.

-This can be a bit more nuanced that it originally seems though, because there is no rule or strict line that separates common law employees and independent contractors.
+This can be a bit more nuanced than it originally seems, though, because there is no rule or strict line that separates common law employees and independent contractors.

 What’s the difference between a common law employee and an independent contractor?

 The main difference between these two types of workers depends on the control and independence in the payer-worker relationship.

 Common law employees should be treated the same as any other employees.
 This means that the employer must collect payroll taxes, pay the employer’s share of taxes, provide overtime when earned, and may need to provide benefits, such as insurance and vacation time.
 Independent contractors are self-employed.
 They pay their own self-employment taxes and typically are not entitled to benefits.